gordicaleksa/get-started-with-JAX/README.md

 In this video, I build an [MLP](https://en.wikipedia.org/wiki/Multilayer_perceptron) and train it as a classifier on MNIST using PyTorch's data loader (although it's trivial to use a more complex dataset) - all this in "pure" JAX (no Flax/Haiku/Optax).

-I then do additional analysis:
+I then do an additional analysis:
-* Visualizing MLP's learned weights
+* Visualize MLP's learned weights
-* Visualizing embeddings of a batch of images using t-SNE
+* Visualize embeddings of a batch of images using t-SNE
 * Finally, I analyze whether we have too many dead ReLU neurons in our network

 [YouTube Video (Tutorial #3)](https://www.youtube.com/watch?v=6_PqUPxRmjY) <br/>